dataluscorp/browser/intl/docs/locale.rst

 ================

 When the Gecko application is being packaged it bundles a selection of locale resources to be available within it.
-At the moment, for example, most Firefox for Android builds come with almost 100 locales packaged into it, while Desktop Firefox comes with usually just one packaged locale.
+At the moment, for example, most Datalus for Android builds come with almost 100 locales packaged into it, while Desktop Datalus comes with usually just one packaged locale.

 There is currently work being done on enabling more flexibility in how